tarantool/doc/sphinx/book/administration.rst

 In the case of ``tarantool-http``, there is no need to start the binary protocol at all.

-.. _administration-modules_luarocks_and_requiring_packages:
+.. _administration-modules_luarocks_and_requiring_modules:

 =====================================================================
-       Modules, LuaRocks, and requiring packages
+       Modules, LuaRocks, and requiring modules
 =====================================================================

-To extend Tarantool there are packages, which are also called "modules", which in Lua are also called "rocks".
+To extend Tarantool there are modules, which in Lua are also called "rocks".
 Users who are unfamiliar with Lua modules may benefit from following the Lua-Modules-Tutorial_